-- Doctors are at considerable risk of work-related stress, burnout and mental health problems such as depression and anxiety. - Survey by beyondblue 21% of doctors reported ever being diagnosed with depression (Ward, 2019) - The risk of suicide, especially among general practitioners, psychiatrists and trainees, and among women, is high compared to the general population. - General practitioners are more vulnerable to burnout (particularly emotional exhaustion), work-related stress and common mental health problems than doctors in most other specialities. - Trainee and junior doctors are also at particular risk of mental health problems.
+- Doctors are at considerable risk of work-related stress, burnout and mental health problems such as depression and anxiety - The risk of suicide, especially among general practitioners, psychiatrists and trainees, and among women, is high compared to the general population. - General practitioners are more vulnerable to burnout (particularly emotional exhaustion), workrelated stress and common mental health problems than doctors in most other specialities. - Trainee and junior doctors are also at particular risk of mental health problems.
 Of particular concern is the evidence that many doctors are experiencing symptoms of burnout and distress so early in their career. - Levels of sickness absence and presenteeism are particularly high among doctors. - Doctors work while sick for several reasons such as short-staffing, feelings of responsibility to their patients, fear of letting colleagues down, the need to present a 'healthy' image at work and concerns for their future career prospects.
-Working while unwell can have serious implications for the wellbeing of doctors and for patient safety well as a serious well as a seriou
+Working while unwell can have serious implications for the wellbeing of doctors and for patient safety.